 Cornwall offers a unique lifestyle with breathtaking scenery, world-renowned beaches and a huge range of outdoor activities.
 It's one of the most beautiful parts of the country with a great natural and historic environment.
 The amazing natural landscape offers crashing waves and dramatic cliffs alongside peaceful woodland and riverside walks, plus 440 miles of unspoilt coastline - of which 220 miles are protected by the National Trust.
 There are 12 designated Areas of Outstanding Natural Beauty and numerous Sites of Special Scientific Interest.

-The arts are integral to Cornwall's culture and economy with a wealth of contemporary artists, musicians, performers, designers, film-makers and writers all working within the county.
-Cornwall has a flourishing creative industries sector.
+The arts are integral to Cornwall's culture and economy.
+A wealth of contemporary artists, musicians, performers, designers, filmmakers and writers work within the county and contribute to its flourishing creative industries.

 Things to do in Cornwall

 Cornwall offers a complete range of outdoor activities, from walking, bird watching and golf to cycling, horse-riding and fishing right through to kite surfing, diving and coasteering.
 Or you could simply relax on one of the award-winning beaches!